ICAF’s programs are implemented by a network of country

 - Ivory Coast: Defense des Enfants International

-- Japan: ICAF Japan
+- Japan: The ICAF Japan

 - Kazakhstan: www.nurorda.kz